EvermeshSolutions/putsreq/README.md

 ### CLI

-Want to test Webhook calls against your localhost?
+Do want to test Webhook calls against your localhost?
 PutsReq makes it easy!

 You can think of it, as a kind of [ngrok](http://ngrok.io), but instead of creating a tunnel to your localhost, PutsReq polls requests from `YOUR-PUTSREQ-TOKEN` and forwards to your localhost.